 Are sarcoidosis patients at a higher risk?

-In addition to the general preventive measures listed above, they should stay at home as much as possible, avoid crowds and non-essential travel, and stock up on necessary medications and supplies that can last for a few weeks.
+In addition to the general preventive measures listed above, people with sarcoidosis should stay at home as much as possible, avoid crowds and non-essential travel, and stock up on necessary medications and supplies that can last for a few weeks.

 What should sick individuals do?